Segment Reporting

 Total research and development expenses

-(c) Other segment items include amortization of intangible assets, intangible asset impairment charges, contingent consideration loss (gain), net interest and other income, and income tax expense, whose amounts are disclosed in the consolidated statement of earnings (loss).
+(a) Other segment items include amortization of intangible assets, intangible asset impairment charges, contingent consideration gain, net interest and other income, interest expense, and income tax expense, whose amounts are disclosed in the consolidated statement of earnings.

 About Segments Disclosures